sarrtr/real-time-traffic-visualisation/README.md

 ### 📌 Key features

-- an interactive globe that can be rotated.
+- an interactive globe that can be rotated;
+- a list of the most common locations that updates in real time;
-- the traffic is represented by dots of different colors that pop up and dissapear after 10 seconds.
+- the traffic is represented by dots of different colors that pop up and dissapear after 10 seconds;
-- normal traffic is marked with green, and suspicious traffic is marked with red.
+- normal traffic is marked with green, and suspicious traffic is marked with red (can be hidden/shown using button "Show suspicious activity").

 ![image_1](https://github.com/sarrtr/real-time-traffic-visualisation/blob/main/assets/image_1.png?raw=true)